Purdue vs. UCLA odds, prediction: 2026 Big Ten Tournament semifinal picks from proven model

 Top Purdue vs. UCLA predictions

 The model projects the Boilermakers to have four players score 12.2 points or more, including Trey Kaufman-Renn, who is projected to score 16.2 points.
 The Bruins are projected to have five players score 11.7 points or more, led by Tyler Bilodeau, who is projected to score 18.5 points.
-The model is projecting 155 combined points.
+The model is projecting 155 combined points as the Over hits 70% of the time.

 How to make UCLA vs. Purdue picks